litestar-org/litestar/docs/usage/stores.rst

 with minimal boilerplate:

 .. literalinclude:: /examples/stores/registry_default_factory_namespacing.py
-    :language: python
+    :caption: Creating isolated, namespaced stores using the :meth:`StoreRegistry.__init__` method with a custom ``default_factory`` in conjunction with the
+      :meth:`RedisStore.with_namespace <litestar.stores.redis.RedisStore.with_namespace>` method

 Without any extra configuration, every call to ``app.stores.get`` with a unique name will return a namespace for this name only, while re-using the underlying Redis instance.

 Store lifetime
 ++++++++++++++

 Stores may not be automatically closed when the application is shut down.
-This is the case in particular for the RedisStore if you are not using the class method :meth:`RedisStore.with_client <.redis.RedisStore.with_client>` and passing in your own Redis instance.
+This is the case in particular for the :class:`RedisStore <litestar.stores.redis.RedisStore>` if you are not using the class method :meth:`RedisStore.with_client <.redis.RedisStore.with_client>` and passing in your own Redis instance.
 In this case you are responsible to close the Redis instance yourself.